Leadership Across Difference

 • Delegate: If appropriate, quickly find someone next to you, or an authority figure (e.g., teacher, store manager, transit employee) and ask them for help.
 For example, you can ask the person next to you to cause a distraction while you try to talk to the person being harassed.
 You can ask the person being harassed if they want you to call the police (note: be aware that they may not).
 Work with a friend or someone else nearby (work together to use different 5D approaches).

 • Document: If someone else is already helping the person being harassed, it may be helpful to record the harassment, depending on local laws and how safe it would be to do so.
 If no one is helping them, try one of the other Ds 1st.
 When recording, keep a safe distance, film something that indicates the location and say the time and date.
-If you do record the incident, be sure to ask the person who was targeted what they’d like to be done with the recording (e.g., never use it or post it without their permission).
+If you end up recording the incident, be sure to ask the person who was targeted what they’d like to be done with the recording (e.g., don’t use it or post it without their permission).

 • Direct: Assess the situation.
 If it’s safe to do so (and unlikely to escalate the situation), firmly and clearly speak up about the harassment by saying succinct things like: “leave them alone”, “that’s disrespectful.”
 You could also speak directly to the person being harassed (e.g., “Do you need help?”, “Should we leave?”).
 This is the most direct and potentially most risky of the 5Ds.